NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/The Enmity Cycle/Mechanical Assistant.md

 abilities_mid:
   - name: ""
   - name: "Inspired Recitation"
     desc: "`pf2:1`  The mechanical assistant recites an inspiring poem, filling allies with determination and vigor.
 All allies within 60 feet gain a +1 status bonus to saving throws and 10 temporary Hit Points for 1 minute.
-Once an ally has benefited from this ability, they become temporarily immune to Inspired Recitation for 10 minutes.\n[[Bestiary Effects/Effect_ Inspired Recitation|Effect: Inspired Recitation]]"
+Once an ally has benefited from this ability, they become temporarily immune to Inspired Recitation for 10 minutes.\n\n[[Bestiary Effects/Effect_ Inspired Recitation|Effect: Inspired Recitation]]"

 attacks:
   - name: ""